Butter on the BIG SCREEN! Butter, the movie, debuted in theaters nationwide in February, 2022. It is now streaming.

 - 2013 Teens’ Top Ten Pick

 A study guide for BUTTER is available for teachers.
-(Produced by: Rachele Alpine – MFA, National Board certified Teacher, Author) To request the guide, click on the “contact” tab above and fill out the email form.
+(Produced by: Rachele Alpine – MFA, National Board certified Teacher, Author) To request the guide, send an email to (erin jade lange at gmail dot com).
 Please include your name and the name of your school.

 “Using current, hot-button topics–cyberbullying, obesity, and teen suicide–the author weaves a compelling tale sure to draw teens in.” – School Library Journal STARRED Review